Echo (Marvel Comics): Reception

 Cian O'Luanaigh of The Guardian stated Maya Lopez possesses an emotional backstory unlike the majority of deaf characters in literature, calling her a "superhero like no other."
 Dais Johnston of Inverse said Maya Lopez made a "resounding splash" since her introduction, calling her a "great female role model and foil to the blind Matt Murdock."
 Deirdre Kaye of Scary Mommy called Maya Lopez a "role model" and a "truly heroic" female character.
 Beaty Drew of Screen Rant named Maya Lopez one of Marvel's most notable Native American heroes, saying, "Maya's inclusion among the publisher's most well-known and minimally flawed heroes reads as honest and realistic."
 As well as Indigenous, Echo is half-Mexican-American.
 Comics scholar Frederick Luis Aldama describes Echo as "one of the most fascinating and compelling Latina superheroes to date."

 Impact

 Maya Lopez has been described as Marvel's first deaf and indigenous superhero.
-She is the first deaf, indigenous, and amputee character portrayed in the Marvel Cinematic Universe (MCU).
+In the Marvel Cinematic Universe (MCU), Lopez is also depicted as an amputee, making her the first deaf, indigenous, and amputee character in the MCU.
 Her own miniseries Echo became the first Marvel television show centered on a deaf Native American superhero.